alexanderovie/datos/docs/classes/VisualStoriesDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`LicensesElement`](LicensesElement.md)[]

-Defined in: main.ts:109135
+Defined in: main.ts:118475

-elements of search results found in SERP
+additional items present in the element if there are none, equals null

 #### Implementation of